ShowShark Server Features

 • Maximum 100 concurrent client connections, 5 per IP address

-• HTTP polling server for watchOS clients: POST /login (HTTP Basic Auth, returns bearer token), POST /send (protobuf messages with synchronous responses), GET /poll (25-second long-poll with batched length-prefixed messages), 120-second inactivity timeout with automatic session eviction
+• HTTP polling server for watchOS clients: login, send/receive messages, 25-second long-poll for server pushes, 120-second inactivity timeout with automatic session eviction

 Authentication & Security